elken/pathogen.sh/README.md

 ## Usage

-`pathogen.sh` is pretty simple to use, much like `pathogen.vim`, it provides 2 commands, install and remove.
+`pathogen.sh` is pretty simple to use, much like `pathogen.vim`, it provides 3 commands, install, list and remove.

 Due to the sheer scale of how you can use
-`pathogen install`, there's no completion for it, but `pathogen remove` is capable of detecting all plugins configured *using this method*.
+`pathogen install`, there's no completion for it, but `pathogen remove` is capable of detecting all plugins configured as submodules.

 **Any plugins not configured as submodules will not show up in completion.**